tamunoWoks/database_systems/introduction.md

 Databases change over time as information is inserted and deleted.
 The collection of information stored in the database at a particular moment is called an **instance** of the database.
 The overall design of the database is called the database **schema**.
 The concept of database schemas and instances can be understood by analogy to a program written in a programming language.
 A database schema corresponds to the variable declarations (along with associated type definitions) in a program.
 Each variable has a particular value at a given instant.
 The values of the variables in a program at a point in time correspond to an *instance* of a database schema.

-&nbsp;&nbsp;&nbsp;&nbsp;Database systems have several schemas, partitioned according to the levels of abstraction.
+Database systems have several schemas, partitioned according to the levels of abstraction.
 The **physical schema** describes the database design at the physical level, while the **logical schema** describes the database design at the logical level.
 A database may also have several schemas at the view level, sometimes called **subschemas**, that describe different views of the database.

+Of these, the logical schema is by far the most important in terms of its effect on application programs, since programmers construct applications by using the logical schema.
+The physical schema is hidden beneath the logical schema and can usually be changed easily without affecting application programs.
+Application programs are said to exhibit physical data independence if they do not depend on the physical schema and thus need not be rewritten if the physical schema changes.